Arnold Mononutu: Information Minister

-During his time as information minister, several regions in Indonesia were rocked by rebellious uprisings including in West Java (Legion of Ratu Adil), South Sulawesi (by Andi Aziz), and Maluku (by Chris Soumokil).
+During his time as information minister, several regions in Indonesia were rocked by rebellious uprisings including in West Java (Legion of the Just Ruler), South Sulawesi (by Andi Aziz), and Maluku (by Chris Soumokil).
 Mononutu along with Sukarno visited these regions and in large open-air meetings promoted the ideal of a unified nation.

 Rector of Hasanuddin University

 In 1960, Mononutu was asked by Sukarno to become rector of Hasanuddin University.
 In the five years as rector, the student population grew from 4000 students to 8000 students.
 When he started, the university only had three faculties: economics, law, and medicine.
 The university would add six more faculties during his tenure: agriculture, animal sciences, engineering, literature, sciences, and social politics.

 Honors

 On 15 February 1961, Mononutu was awarded the Bintang Mahaputera Utama, the highest honor given to a civilian by the Indonesian government.
 On 10 November 2020, he was posthumously conferred the honorary title of National Hero of Indonesia by President Joko Widodo in a ceremony at the State Palace.